-Look carefully at the solar disk (either the projected solar image, or by using a full aperture solar filter over the front of your telescope).
-It will take a while for you to notice all of the sunspots that are visible so be patient.
+Look carefully at the solar disc (either the projected solar image, or by using a full aperture solar filter over the front of your telescope).
+It will take a while for you to notice all of the sunspots that are visible, so be patient.

 - Are there any groups (clusters) of sunspots?

 - Where are they?
 Are they near the centre (the Central Meridian) of the solar disc?

 - Are they near the edge (called the limb) of the solar disc?

 - If any large sunspots are near the limb, do any of them look oval (called fore-shortening)?